FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 `workflow_id` quantity is populated as a result, which is used in the next step to get the status of the workflow.

-`get_workflow_status` is triggered using the available `workflow_id` every time the entry is saved and the status is saved as a string in `workflow_status` quantity.
+When `trigger_get_workflow_status` is clicked, the status for the available `workflow_id` is requested and is saved as a string in `workflow_status` quantity.
 This status can be mainly `RUNNING`, `COMPLETED` or `TERMINATED`.
+Everytime a workflow run is triggered, the status for it is also requested.

-It is also possible to re-trigger the workflow if status is not `RUNNING`.
+It is also possible to re-trigger the workflow run if the status is not `RUNNING`.
 Of course, the new workflow run will now have a different workflow ID.

 After we run the workflow, we can also write back the results into the entry.
 You will learn about this in the next section.